-In intersection tool 2 sketches have to be drawn on different planes.
+So, In intersection tool, we need to draw two (02) sketches on different planes.
 These two sketches will act as the components for your final sketch.
-So you should know how your final 3D space sketch will look like in certain plane.
 For example an arc will look like a straight line in some plane or a cylinder will look like a rectangle in a plane and a circle in some other plane.

 Let’s start the exercise then it will become clear.